The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Online bill pay and peer-to-peer payment services have minimized the need for using checks as a form of payment, but occasionally you might still need to deposit a check.

 Checks are a paper form of payment that can be deposited into a bank account in several ways, including through traditional and newer, digital methods.
 Here are five ways to deposit a check and the steps necessary for each.

 At a bank

 One traditional way to deposit a check is at a bank or credit union by:

 - Endorsing the check: On the back of the check, there’s an area that says “endorse here” or something similar.
 At the bank or credit union, sign in this area to endorse the check.

 - Filling out a deposit slip: The deposit slip shows the teller what you want to do with your check.
+You can get this at a bank branch, or there may be deposit slips in the back of your checkbook.
 On the slip, provide your name, account number and the cash amount of the deposit.
 If you’d like to receive any of the check amount in cash, note that too.
 If you’re receiving cash, make sure to sign the slip.